 The Everyman gives their followers hope.
 Your greatest gift to your followers is to show them how you can rise from mediocrity and be a success.

-Jags are great – they’re flashy and fancy and you look super cool in them BUT they’re notoriously unreliable.
-They’re expensive to fix and if it’s a vintage Jag the parts alone will send you broke.
+Jags are great – they’re flashy and fancy and you look super cool in them – BUT they’re notoriously unreliable.
+They’re expensive to fix, and if they’re vintage, the parts alone will send you broke.

 Of all the archetypes, no one works harder than the Everyman.
-You have a focus and drive that is inexhaustible and your audience loves you for it.
+You have an inexhaustible focus and drive, and your audience loves you for it.

 Hot tip: Talk about how hard you work.
 The type of customers you’re trying to attract are not impressed by effortless success.

 The Everyman gets off on being liked so it’s important to remember that it’s physically impossible to be liked by everyone, even if you’re very, very likable.
-Keep this in mind as the Everyman can struggle with negative feedback.
+Keep this in mind as the Everyman tends to struggle with handling negative feedback.